Texas Overnight Camp Summer Prep

 • All medications can be picked up by parents on the last day of camp.

-• Medications that are not picked up will be disposed of so please be sure to stop by our medication return table.
+• Medications that are not picked up will be disposed of, so please stop by our medication return table.

 • If your child has a rescue medication kept by the counselor (EpiPen or rescue inhaler), it is your responsibility to obtain these from your child’s counselor when you pick up your child from camp.